The Breckenridge Gondola: Riding the Free BreckConnect

 As you ride up and down the Breckenridge Gondola, aka the BreckConnect, you will see breathtaking views of the mountains, fields, and city below.

-Stop off to visit Peak 7 and Peak 8 for fun activities, shopping, or grab some delicious food to eat.
+Stop off to visit Peak 7 and Peak 8 for fun activities, go on a tour of the city, do some shopping downtown, or grab some delicious food to eat.

 But the real thing that sets the Gondola apart from other lifts in the area is that it’s completely free.